myscriptbox/cookbook/README.md

 Python     [pypi.python.org]
 Tcl        [wiki.tcl.tk/16925]

 `myscriptbox.org` programs tend to chain executables and not function APIs.
 Therefore, it is perfectly possible to mix and match scripting languages.
 You do not have to worry about inter-language compatibility.
 This also means that `myscriptbox.org` is not a suitable method to publish library function APIs.
-It is only suitable to publish program APIs.
-Since the vast majority of network APIs (such as ajax) are mandatorily program -and not function APIs, you can see that program APIs have their place too.
+It is only suitable to publish program-based APIs.
+Since the vast majority of network APIs (such as ajax) are mandatorily program-based -and not function-based APIs, you can see that program-based APIs have their place too.

 To facilitate communication between two programs, it is also required to pay close attention to data serialization and deserialization.
 Time permitting, I will also write a few remarks about this issue.